-An example of the need and availability variables used in the HOME MF and HTF RAF is in Table 7 below.
+The example below shows the need and availability variables used in the HTC RAF in Table 7.
+The HTC RAF is very similar to the HOME MF RAF with the exception that the HTC RAF includes PJs.
 Note that sample numbers are used for clarity.